 9. Bad Blood: Secrets and Lies in a Silicon Valley Startup by John Carreyrou:

 This book is a must-read!
 The story of Elizabeth Holmes is incredibly infamous now but the book really dives into how insane the whole fraud is.
 You will literally not believe what you’re reading!
 Also, Jennifer Lawrence is playing Elizabeth Holmes in the movie version of the book (obsessed!).
 I can’t recommend this book enough (even if you’ve watched the documentary and listened to the podcast)!

 I was first drawn to this book because it is set in the Lowcountry of South Carolina (yes, Charleston is part of the Lowcounry!).
 The story tells the tale of three young girls, best friends, who share their greatest hopes and dreams together.
 Life has unexpected twists and turns, which separates the girls until they are reunited in mysterious tragedy… tragedy that reveals secrets kept for nearly fifty years about love, sacrifice, and betrayal.
 I won’t spoil it but it’s a great read!

 11. Where the Crawdads Sing by Delia Owens:

 If you haven’t read this book yet, then stop everything and pick it up now.
 It is a Reese Witherspoon x Hello Sunshine Book Club pick for good reason!
 This novel is a little bit of everything.
 It’s part murder mystery, part coming of age story about a young girl, and part celebration of the great outdoors.
+I was so struck with the main character, Kay, and her story.
+Perhaps the aspect of the book that I loved the most though was the way the author described the landscape and the marsh.
+The marsh felt like a character in the book to me!
 I couldn’t put this book down!